 What is prediabetes?

 According to the Centers for Disease Control and Prevention (CDC), an estimated 84.1 million Americans have prediabetes, putting them at risk of developing type 2 diabetes within the next 10 years.
-What’s more is that nearly 90% of individuals with prediabetes are unaware they have the condition.
-If prediabetes is identified, it can be reversed through lifestyle changes.
+Additionally, nearly 90% of individuals with prediabetes are unaware they have the condition.

 Why focus on prediabetes?